hnmike/hnmike/cài đặt docker engine & desktop.md

 		 - Create the keyring directory to "-p /etc/apt/keyrings '' and check the docker repository " docker.list"
 		 - Add the gpg key
 		 - Remember to update the package " sudp apt-get update"
+		 - Installl docker from ubuntu's official package
+- ?
+Docker desktop  version for docker desktop
-		 - Installl docker from ubuntu's official package Khóa học về cài đặt và sử dụng
+Khóa học về cài đặt và sử dụng

 ## See also
 [[docker]]
 [[docker compose]]